 10. Try a hometown sidewalk day, instead of soliciting gift baskets 🛍

 While auction gift baskets are extremely popular items that donors bid on, they can be a headache to piece together.
 To help streamline your efforts, host a "sidewalk day" in your hometown.
-Invite cafes, artists, makers, and other creatives to sell their jewelry, food items, crafts, and housewares via tents and tables posted up on the sidewalk.
+Invite cafes, local artists, makers, and other creatives to sell their jewelry, food items, crafts, and housewares via tents and tables posted up on the sidewalk.
 Charge a novel entrance fee (suggested: $5) that supporters can quickly pay via cash, credit card, Venmo, or text-to-donate at the gate.

 11. Try out-fundraising, instead of outbidding 💪

 A silent auction isn't the only way to foster friendly competition.
 Team fundraising is a great way to raise more for your mission.
 Create a fundraising page and encourage individuals to either join an existing team or create their own team when they go to donate.
 Keep the momentum going with a leaderboard that updates in real-time and play-by-play campaign updates.
-You could even have a local business or corporate sponsor donate a prize for the winning team—which is easier than asking for several items for silent auction baskets.
+You could even partner with a local business or have a corporate sponsor donate a prize for the winning team—which is easier than asking for several items for silent auction baskets.
 The more excited the teams are to win (and the closer you get to your fundraising goal), the more likely they are to give additional donations or invite others to join their team.

 12. Try multiple giving tiers, instead of one naming opportunity 🧱